AVICA: A fully automated CASA pipeline for large volume VLBI data calibration: Code structure of AVICA

-\texttt{VASCO} is designed with two levels of usability.
-By default, \texttt{VASCO} operates as a fully automated end-to-end pipeline with \texttt{ALFRD} bundled as the workflow backend.
-The individual components of the \texttt{VASCO} Python package can also be invoked independently, giving experienced users full control over pipeline functionalities such as calibration methodology, preprocessing steps, and workflow logic.
-For executing calibration steps, \texttt{VASCO} uses \texttt{rPICARD} as the core calibration framework.
+\texttt{AVICA} is designed with two levels of usability.
+By default, \texttt{AVICA} operates as a fully automated end-to-end pipeline with \texttt{ALFRD} bundled as the workflow backend.
+The individual components of the \texttt{AVICA} Python package can also be invoked independently, giving experienced users full control over pipeline functionalities such as calibration methodology, preprocessing steps, and workflow logic.
+For executing calibration steps, \texttt{AVICA} uses \texttt{rPICARD} as the core calibration framework.